 Many gardeners and even those who just enjoy the immense array of vibrant colors that spring brings understand the joy of being outside and connecting with the Earth.

-With its chilly and dark months, the winter gives way to a time when life seems to begin anew.
+Composting through wintertime can be a laborious and strenuous job.
+Gardening in cold weather can be a bit of a challenge – even if it’s very possible.
+However, with its chilly and dark months, the winter gives way to a time when life seems to begin anew.
 Everything is revitalized — the world, seemingly dead, comes back to life.
 The nights get shorter, the days get longer, and the sun shines upon all.
 Hope springs forth!

 It’s all about temperature and exposure to daylight.
 These two factors affect a plant’s “internal circadian clock.”
 In fact, the Journal of Plant Research published a paper that described a plant’s internal clock as, “endogenous time-keeping mechanisms that allow organisms to anticipate and prepare for daily and seasonal changes in surrounding environments.”

 Simply put, this means that early-flowering plants bloom in spring precisely because their internal clock is telling them to do so.
 Their entire genetic makeup consists of genes, which are subject to periods of light and dark.
 For instance, genes regulating photosynthesis are managed by a plant’s circadian clock.